29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 1. I learned about chemical kinetics, yet another room in the field of chemistry.
 Gets me more interested.
 2. I'm glad to have friends that help me when I need help with understanding some concepts that I missed, because they really did help me this time, a lot.
 3. I was quite familiar with topic half-life, since we discussed it last year with Ma'am Arlene.
+4. I learned about some concepts about entropies of substances and how entropy change varies in different kinds of chemical reactions.
+5. I learned how to solve for how much the entropy changed for given reactions, which was fairly obvious and an understandable process.

 ### Which of the Written Works you did well?
 Why?
 #### **3rd Quarter**